 There is no set text-book, all the material is covered in the lectures.
 As a result, you need to actually come to the lectures.
 General guidelines to the course are given in lecture one.
-You must read at least four of the Sherlock Holmes' short stories, and will carry out detailed analysis of the meaning at various levels — this course has homework.
+You must read at least three of the Sherlock Holmes' short stories as well as the Hound of the Baskervilles, and will carry out detailed analysis of the meaning at various levels — this course has homework.
 However, it is designed to be as interesting as possible, and the stories are some of the most popular in the world.

 Sherlock Deduces (REDH, Granada)